 The Sundays at the Schoolhouse program occurs the last Sundays of May through October.

 The Town of Ridgefield owns the building and leases it to Ridgefield Historical Society.
 The interior of the schoolhouse looks similar to the way it would have when its doors closed in the early 1900s.
 Period-appropriate desks, texts, workbooks, toys, and memorabilia fill the schoolhouse along with plaques noting the history of Ridgefield and its little red schoolhouses.
 The story of Samuel Goodrich (alias Peter Parley) comes alive with a video.
 Docents tell colorful stories about this charming, centuries old, country schoolhouse.

 The Ridgefield Historical Society is pleased to offer private tours of the Peter Parley Schoolhouse to groups of 30 or less, by appointment.
-The tour runs approximately 45 minutes to one hour and there is a suggested donation of $10 per person, children 16 and under are free.
+The tour runs approximately 45 minutes to one hour.
 To schedule a tour or for more information, please call 203-438-5821 or email us.

 Read more about the Schoolhouse’s history

 - In 1756 the Puritan people were strong believers in education.
 The Ridgefield community decided to build a schoolhouse in which to educate their children.
 Schoolhouses in New England were often constructed on the islands made by crossroads.
 This provided easy access and no one would dispute that the town owned the land.
 The initial building and maintenance of the schoolhouse was a community affair.
 Parents would lend a hand with their carpentry skills.
 Students would bring firewood.
 In the 1770s as the Revolutionary War raged on, students attended the little schoolhouse.